 Refer ace to the definition of a psychological test with this discussion opened will show that such a test was characterized as an objective as well as a standardized measure.

-- Some aspects of objectivity of psychological test have already been touched on the discussion of standardization thus the administration, scoring and interpretation of scores are objective insofar as they are independent of the subjective judgment of the particular examiner.
+Some aspects of objectivity of psychological tests have already been described in the discussion of standardization thus the administration, scoring, and interpretation of scores are objective insofar as they are independent of the subjective judgment of the particular examiner.

-- Any one test taker should theoretically obtain the identical scores on a test regardless of who happens to be the examiner.
-This is not entirely so, of course because perfect standardization and objectivity has not been attained in practice but at least such objectivity is the goal of test construction and has been achieved to a reasonably high degree in most test.
+- Any test taker should theoretically obtain identical scores on a test regardless of who happens to be the examiner.
+This is not entirely so, of course, because perfect standardization and objectivity have not been attained in practice but at least such objectivity is the goal of test construction and has been achieved to a reasonably high degree in most tests.